mabdinur/starterprojectspring/README_FULL.md

 }
 ```

 Now your SecondService application is complete.
-Create the FirstService application using the instructions below and then run your distrubted service!
+Create the FirstService application using the instructions below and then run your distributed service!

 #### Setup the FirstService spring project:

 Create a rest controller for FirstService.
-This controller will a request to SecondService and then return the response to the client:
+This controller will send a request to SecondService and then return the response to the client:

 ```java
 import org.springframework.beans.factory.annotation.Autowired;